capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/tokens/transfer-tokens.md

 # CAPS Tokens Transfer

 CAPS is the Ternoa blockchain token.
 Transactions made on the Ternoa blockchain are carried out in CAPS.
-It is used in particular for the creation of NFTs, Encryption, storage data over time.
+It is used in particular for the creation of NFTs, Encryption, and storage of data over time.

 ## Prerequisites